 But the only problem is with the mindsets of individuals and the teams which are in the transition from role-based culture.
 Even within the task culture, they need some boundaries of roles and responsibilities to avoid conflicts and making sure that they are producing what is expected of them.
 And even if we eliminate the factor of mindset transition, it is not practical to hold the group or a team responsible for each action or its result.

 The concepts of “Collective Ownership”, “Self-managed teams” and “Headless units” are good to create an enabling environment but they are more of an underlying philosophy than a hardcore set of practices.
 There are situations where someone has to be held responsible and accountable for certain tasks and objectives.
 If we leave everything for “anyone can do it”, there’s a big risk of ending up with actually no one doing it.

 A simple conversion of traditional roles to the Agile roles by just changing the titles is a recipe for failure.
 It is a different framework, so there has to be a change in responsibilities and authorities with different roles.
 Some roles have standard responsibilities while others are subjected to the organizational context.

 For example, in our organization, we decided to follow the SCRUM methodology.
-It has standard roles of Product owner, SCRUM Master, Technical Lead, Team Members (Developers and Testers) and other stakeholders (product manager, top management, client, vendor etc).
-We dedicated our existing team members into each of these roles that was closest to the function they were already performing.
+It has standard roles of a Product Owner, SCRUM Master, Technical Lead, Team Members (Developers and Testers) and other stakeholders (product manager, top management, client, vendor etc).
+We dedicated our existing team members into each of these roles that were closest to the function they were already performing.

 In next and the last article of this series we will continue this topic i.e. ‘Cultivating Agile in your organization’.
 We will cover more guidelines to help you keep advancing safely in a right direction of successful Agile implementation.